 Payment Plans – All Courses

-All domestic students who are enrolled into a William Angliss Institute course, who are unable to pay their full tuition fees up front, may apply to place some or all of their tuition fees on a payment plan.
-All fees for materials, student amenities, and excursions cannot be placed on a payment plan and must be paid in full by their published due dates.
+All domestic students who are enrolled into a William Angliss Institute course and are unable to pay their tuition fees in full by the due date, may apply to place some or all of their tuition fees on a payment plan.
+All fees for materials, student amenities, and excursions cannot be placed on a payment plan and must be paid upfront prior to applying.

-There is a $20 Payment Plan Set-up Fee and a 3% Payment Plan Administration Fee which is added to the total amount placed on the payment plan.
+There is a $20 Payment Plan set-up fee which is added to the total amount placed on the payment plan.

 Concessions - Certificate III and IV

-Students who receive a concession get an 80% reduction in their tuitions fees.
+Students who receive a concession get an 80% reduction in their tuition fees.
 The remaining 20% must either be paid upfront or placed on a payment plan (see above).

-Students must reapply for their concession every semester.
+Students must ensure they reapply their concession during each new enrolment period.